Cuupa/mailprocessor/README.md

 #### General properties
 - username: the user for which this entry is for.
 Mandatory but can be anything you seem fit
 - locale: the locale the topics should be translated to.
 Can be left out or deleted if there is no translation to be done
-- reload: should the configuration file be reloaded periodically

 #### emailproperties
 This section is about the configuration of fetching emails